Glazer Children's Museum

-The Glazer Children's Museum is a non-profit children's museum located in downtown Tampa, Florida, next to the Tampa Museum of Art and Curtis Hixon Park, alongside the Tampa Riverwalk.
-It is part of the Waterfront Arts District.
+The Glazer Children's Museum is a non-profit children's museum located in downtown Tampa, Florida, next to the Tampa Museum of Art and Curtis Hixon Waterfront Park, alongside the Tampa Riverwalk.
+It is part of the Downtown River Arts neighborhood.

 Housed in a 53,000-square-foot facility in downtown Tampa, the museum features interactive exhibits in multiple themed areas.
 Traveling exhibits occasionally supplement the museum's permanent collection as well.

 History

 The history of Glazer Children's Museum dates back to the 1965 opening of Safety Village in Lowry Park.

 The Children's Museum of Tampa, Inc. was founded in 1986 by community volunteers and with support of many private and public partners.
 The Children's Museum of Tampa served children and families in the Tampa Bay Area for over two decades.
 From humble beginnings in a small storefront location, the museum provided exhibits that gave children a safe place to learn and play.

 In 1989, with support from the City of Tampa, the museum relocated next to the city zoo.
 This site operated under the name Kid City and consisted of a series of outdoor miniature buildings simulating a small town.
 From 1989 to 2003, Kid City was an ideal space for the museum to provide curriculum centered on the value of community.
 Kid City served over 750,000 visitors from the Tampa Bay Area and became an important part of the cultural and educational fabric of the community.